 - Cloudy fish tank water – A filter that is too strong will cause so much water movement that it would disturb waste and sediment in the tank, causing it to become cloudy and difficult to see into.

 - A breakdown in the formation of healthy bacteria – Beneficial bacteria not only lives in the filter it is also present throughout the tank, helping to reduce the build-up of waste within the substrate on helping to reduce algae build-up.
 Over-filtering will cause a breakdown of the bacteria layering that is required.

 - A current that is too strong – Over-filtering is caused by a filter that is too strong and will create too much current within the aquarium, causing delicate fish to struggle when swimming.

-Over-filtering is not that common as it would require an extremely powerful filtration system.
+Over-filtering is not that common as it requires an extremely powerful filtration system.
 A filter so strong as to cause over-filtering would negatively affect your fish’s ability to move around the tank.
 You would immediately want to reduce the filter flow using some methods I mentioned in the previous section.

 What Size Filter For Fish Tank